codeboost/Skull.io/README.md

 Server-side models
 ------------------

-Must subclass Skull.Model and must implement the 'create', 'update', 'delete' methods.
+Must subclass Skull.Model and must implement the 'create', 'update', 'delete' and 'read' methods.
-See example/app/example.coffee for examples on how to create the models.
+See example/app/index.coffee for examples on how to create the models.

+A method has the following signature and implementation:

+	create: (data, callback, socket) ->
+		#save the data to the database or whatever

+		#notify the initiating user that the action succeeded
+		callback null, data

+		#emit the 'create' event.
+Skull will automatically broadcast this event to all other connected users.
+		@emit 'create', data, socket

+		#The last parameter is the socket which initiated the action.
+If omitted, the event is sent to all
+		#users in the namespace.

+A model may also implement 'broadcast' and 'clientCommand' methods.

+The 'broadcast' event is used to notify other users of something.
+It usually doesn't involve changing the model's data.
+Client models will receive the 'server-broadcast' event, which you can bind to.
+This server-side snippet will just forward the event to all clients.

+	broadcast: (data, callback, socket) ->
+		callback null, data
+		@emit 'broadcast', data, socket

+	#client-side
+	@model.on 'server-broadcast', (data) -> alert(data)

+The 'clientCommand' event is, well, a client command sent to the server.
+Other clients will not receive this event.
+For instance:

+	#client side
+	@model.emitCommand 'downloadFile', {url: 'http://www.google.com/'}, (err) -> alert('file downloaded') if err == null

+	#server side model
+	clientCommand: (data, callback, socket) ->
+		#data._command is the command sent by the client
+		switch data._command
+			when 'downloadFile' then @download(data.url, callback)

 Client-side models